Jacob-Fromm/portfolio/build-1/blog/README.md

 ### Deployment

-* Do project-wide replacement of `jakeFromm` and `gatsby-starter-grayscale-promo` with your own GitHub username and repo name.
+* Do project-wide replacement of `jakeFromm` and `portfolio` with your own GitHub username and repo name.
 * Setup [NetlifyCMS account](https://www.netlifycms.org/) and integrate it with your GitHub repo.
 * Commit to the repo, see the changes online in a couple of minutes!
 * To edit the content, go to the `/admin` section of your website.